Evangelical Association of the Israelite Mission of the New Universal Covenant: Attire

 The followers of the Evangelical Association of the Israelite Mission of the New Universal Covenant are easily distinguished from members of other religions in Peru due to their unique attire.
 Men do not shave or cut their hair and traditionally grow their beards long.
 Women cover their hair, even in non-religious settings, and wear modest long sleeved clothing.

+Politics

+The group also runs its own political party, the Agricultural People's Front of Peru, which won the second largest share of the quick count vote in the 2020 elections.

 Controversies

 Ataucusi was known to have multiple wives, and was accused of sexually molesting young girls.
 The group has also been accused of promoting homophobia due to its literal interpretation of the bible, with one member claiming that LGBT people had "evil embedded in their hearts and their blood".

+The group has been linked to deforestation and drug-trafficking in the past.